snowch/apache-spark-tips/modular_python_code/README.md

 ### Extracting common code into modules

-See this stackoverflow post for some options: http://stackoverflow.com/questions/41876516/how-to-supply-user-functions-modules-in-dsx/41890895#41890895
+When working with larger spark notebooks, you may want to extract some of the code into modules that you can include in your notebook:  See this stackoverflow post for some options: http://stackoverflow.com/questions/41876516/how-to-supply-user-functions-modules-in-dsx/41890895#41890895

 ### Installing pip modules only once